Outsiders (comics): Story

 The team moves into a new headquarters in Los Angeles and once again becomes involved in an adventure with the Force of July (ending in Moscow).
 Villains such as the Duke of Oil and the Soviet super-team the People's Heroes are introduced during this time.
 The team's adventures take them all over the globe, most notably when the Outsiders' plane is shot down and the team is marooned on a deserted island for three weeks.
 Tensions rise as Geo-Force tries to resign his leadership and he and Looker succumb to temptation.
 Eventually, the team is rescued.

-More trouble arises when a detective is hired to look into Looker (now working as a model known as Lia Briggs) and her private life, and learns of her actual identity as Emily.
-The detective tries to blackmail her, but she hypnotizes him and forces him to leave.
-However, he is killed shortly afterward and Looker is arrested as a suspect.
-The Outsiders, fortunately, clear her name.

 Reuniting with Batman

 The Outsiders are reunited with Batman when they band together to fight Eclipso.
 After the adventure, Batman gives them access to a batcave in Los Angeles.
 The team is also infiltrated by a clone of Windfall.
 Meanwhile, Looker and Geo-Force feel guilty about their affair and eventually end it.
 Metamorpho faces his own personal problems with his wife Sapphire Stagg.
 The clone of Windfall is ultimately killed; the Masters of Disaster are defeated, as the real Windfall joins the Outsiders.
-The team also meets the other Los Angeles-based team Infinity, Inc.

 Millennium

 The team is next involved with the crossover event Millennium, wherein it is revealed that Helga Jace is an operative of the Manhunters and kidnaps the team.
 The team (now joined by the Atomic Knight) free themselves, but Jace attacks Metamorpho, causing an energy surge that kills them both.
 Looker is called to return to Abyssia (the origin of her powers), where she must also face the Manhunters.
 During the adventure, she is drained of much of her power and returns to her normal form.
-Halo is hit in the crossfire when saving Katana's life, and slips into a coma as Katana vows to look after her.
+Halo is hit in the crossfire when saving Katana's life and is rendered comatose.
 The team is disbanded by Geo-Force as Looker returns to her husband, and Batman rejoins the Justice League.